nitishrudra3510/Devops/README.md

 # Devops
-Devops commands of (linux, git and github, dockers, kubunitiies)
+commands of (linux, git and github, dockers, kubunitiies. aws)